Tesla Model 3 loses Consumer Reports recommendation

 On the other hand, using data from the same survey, the publication said last month the Model 3 had the highest driver satisfaction ratings of any car, while the Model S took the fifth spot in the rankings.
 Out of a score of 100, owners gave the former 99 for the driving experience, 84 for comfort and 67 for value, while 92 percent said they'd buy a Model 3 again.

-"We have already made significant improvements to correct any issues that Model 3 customers may have experienced that are referenced in this report, and our return policy allows any customer who is unhappy with their car to return it for a full refund," a Tesla spokesperson told Engadget in a statement.
+"We have already made significant improvements to correct any issues that Model 3 customers may have experienced that are referenced in this report," a Tesla spokesperson told Engadget in a statement.
 "This new data from Consumer Reports comes from their annual Owner Satisfaction survey, which runs from July through September, so the vast majority of these issues have already been corrected through design and manufacturing improvements, and we are already seeing a significant improvement in our field data."
-Tesla asked the publication for more information on the issues Model 3 drivers reported so it could look into them and take action, though it says Consumer Reports couldn't provide specific details.
+Tesla asked for more information on the issues Model 3 drivers reported so it could look into them and take action, though it says the publication couldn't provide specific details.

 Similarly, Fiat Chrysler Automobiles says it has identified and fixed the problems owners cited in their survey responses.
-"With the improvements we've made, we're confident 300 and Charger will both regain their recommended status in the future," an FCA spokesperson told Engadget.
+"With the improvements we've made, we're confident 300 and [Dodge] Charger will both regain their recommended status in the future," an FCA spokesperson told Engadget.

 Update 2/21/2019 1:55 PM: Updated with quotes from Tesla and FCA.